 Credit Score uses the power of Savvy Money to pull your credit profile from TransUnion, one of the three major credit reporting bureaus, and uses VantageScore 3.0, a credit scoring model developed collaboratively by the three major credit bureaus: Equifax, Experian, and TransUnion.
 This model seeks to make score information more uniform between the three bureaus to provide consumers a better picture of their credit health.

 Why do credit scores differ?

 There are three major credit-reporting bureaus—Equifax, Experian and TransUnion—and two scoring models—FICO or VantageScore—that determine credit scores.
 Financial institutions use different bureaus, as well as their own scoring models.
 Over 200 factors of a credit report may be considered when calculating a score and each model may weigh credit factors differently, so no scoring model is completely identical.
 No matter what credit bureau or credit scoring model is used, consumers do fall into specific credit ranges: Excellent 781–850, Good 661-780, Fair 601-660, Unfavorable 501-600, Bad – Below 500.

 Credit Score makes its best effort to show you the most relevant information from your credit report.
 If you think that some of the information is wrong or inaccurate, we encourage you to take advantage of obtaining free credit reports from the Annual Credit Report website, and then pursuing action with each bureau individually.
-Each bureau has its own process for correcting inaccurate information but every user can “File a Dispute” by clicking on the “Dispute” link within their Savvy Money Credit Report.
+Each bureau has its own process for correcting inaccurate information but every user can file a dispute by clicking on the “Start a Dispute” link at the bottom of the Credit Report screen.

-Savvy Money pulls the credit score based on the information of the primary account holder.
+Credit Score pulls the credit score based on the information of the primary account holder.
 If a joint account holder would like to benefit from this service, they should open an Acadia FCU savings account where they are the primary account holder.